Serg4356/14_pre_commit_hook/README.md

 # Quadratic Equations Solver

 Programm contains function which solves quadratic equations.
-Also you can find unit-test module, and pre-commit hook file, which you can use to ran test automatically before commit changes in your repository.
+Also you can find unit-test module, and pre-commit hook file, which you can use to run test automatically before commit changes in your repository.

 # Quick Start